ducodh/lerenprogrameren/README.md

-# dit is mijn readme
+# dit is mijn readme - Duco